GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-bulk-migration/README.md

 **Note 1:** Each of the jobs will have a random name which will be migrating 1 or more physical shards.

-**Note 2:** If you want to run more than 10 dataflow jobs in parallel, run terraform using the `-parallelism=n` flag.
+**Note 2:** Terraform, by default, creates at most 10 resources in parallel.
+If you want to run more than 10 dataflow jobs in parallel, run terraform using the `-parallelism=n` flag.
+However, more parallel dataflow jobs linearly increases load on Spanner.
+If Spanner is not sized sufficiently, all the jobs will slow down.

 ```shell
 terraform apply -parallelism=30